anz7re/eTweetXL/README.txt

 ----------------------------------------------------------------------
 Application Description:

-eTweetXL is a basic Excel(VBA) based Windows program for automating, and managing tweets on Twitter from desktop.
+eTweetXL is a basic Excel(VBA) based Windows program for automating, and managing tweets for Twitter on desktop.

 (This application mainly uses Windows scripting languages so you'll have to have a Windows operating system in order to run this!)